jtroussard/warehouse/README.md

 Disable a User Account

-Description: The inventory manager should be able to modify the access status to the system of any user account of lesser privilege level.
+Description: The inventory manager **SHOULD** be able to modify the access status to the system of any user account of lesser privilege level.

 1. Manager logs into their account